The Aspiring Solopreneur

 Matt Theriault:

 I mean, the Internet has made so many different options available to people.
-So with that book, Rich Dad Poor Dad, you know, it was very much, you know, the difference between the way the rich and the poor think.
+So with that book, Rich Dad Poor Dad, it was very much, you know, the difference between the way the rich and the poor think.
 But it was pretty real estate centric.
 Right?
 And I kind of take what I learned in that book, and then what my grocery store manager told me, like, this is the final frontier where the average person has a legitimate shot at creating real wealth.

 Matt Theriault:

 And at that point in my life, I was feeling far below average.
 So I was like, who am I to aspire above that?
 So there's the real estate aspect of it.
 I think that's, even if you just did, like, one house every other year on the side, while you did your full time something else, you're gonna be miles ahead of everybody else that follows this traditional path of investing in the stock market max out your 401 k.
-If you do the math, it's it's no comparison.
+If you do the math, it's no comparison.

 Matt Theriault: